aircarto/ModuleAir_V2.1/README.md

 ![image](https://aircarto.fr/images/ModuleAir_InstaWhite.jpg)

-More information on Aircarto.fr
+The Module Air is an open source air quality sensor invented by [Atmosud](https://www.atmosud.org/) and developed by the company [AirCarto](https://aircarto.fr/).
+The device is equiped with a large LED Matrix Panel to display air quality data measured by inboard sensors.

 ## Supported sensors
-* Nova PM SDS011
+* Nova PM SDS011 (PM2.5 and PM10)
-* Groupe Tera NextPM
+* Groupe Tera NextPM (PM1, PM2.5 and PM10)
-* CCS811
+* CCS811 (COV)
-* MH-Z16
+* MH-Z16 (CO2)
-* MH-Z19
+* MH-Z19 (CO2)
-* BME280
+* BME280 (Temperature and Humidity)

 ## Displays
+* 64x32 RGB Matrix P3 192x96mm
-* 64x32 RGB Matrix
+* 64x32 RGB Matrix P2.5 160x80mm
-* OLED SSD1306
+* OLED SSD1306 (Not tested)

+Attention: some Matrix Panels are not the same and colors can be mixed up, need to change the function `	display.setColorOrder(RRBBGG);`

 ## Features
 * Gets measurements from a full range of sensors